Work Visa

 • United Arab Emirates: Job Seeker Visa

-• United Kingdom: Skilled Worker Visa
+• United Kingdom: skilled Visa

 • Switzerland: EU/EFTA Residence Permit